-- · actively engage with their learning
+- actively engage with their learning

 - navigate and address learning challenges

 - develop decision-making, negotiation, goal setting and communication skills.

 All students from Year 7-12 take part in this program.
 Each cohort has a specifically designed program to support their learning journey.
 They will engage with the mindset continuum, understand their learning type and helpful intrinsic nudges to set goals and keep moving forward in their learning.
-Furthermore, they will develop a knowledge of important habits of mind and how to optimize their learning zone.
+Furthermore, they will develop a knowledge of important habits of mind and how to optimise their learning zone.

-The AIM Coaching program forms an important initiative in the school's Strategic Improvement Plan for 2022-2025, and is designed to ensure that every student is known, valued and cared-for.
+The AIM Coaching program forms an important initiative in the school's Strategic Excellence Plan for 2022-2025, and is designed to ensure that every student is known, valued and cared for.
 It ties closely with our mission statement: To challenge our current mindsets and expectations through innovative whole-school practices that create a culture of aspirations, agility and agency within the global sphere.

-The Role of the AIM Coach
+The Role of the AIM (Asquith Individualised Mentoring) Coach

 All teaching staff at Asquith Girls High School take responsibility for coaching a group of students.
-AlM coaches run three group sessions per school term.
+AIM coaches run three group sessions per school term.
 The group sessions are approximately 40 minutes and are timetabled into the school calendar on Tuesdays during the allocated assembly time (9:40-10:22am).
-AlM groups consist of 12- 15 students.
-In addition to these timetabled AlM group sessions, coaches will meet with each student individually once per term for 15 minute personalised coaching sessions which focus on the individual student's learning goals.
+AIM groups consist of 12-15 students.
+In addition to these timetabled AIM group sessions, coaches will meet with each student individually or a 15 minute personalised coaching session which focuses on the individual student's learning journey and goal achievement.

-AIM Coaches utilise the LACE coaching approach and the language of Habits of Mind to coach and guide students as they work towards developing the skills, dispositions and knowledge needed to achieve their learning goals.
+AIM conversations utilise the LACE (Listen, Ask, Challenge, Establish) coaching approach and the language of Habits of Mind to coach and guide students as they work towards developing the skills, dispositions and knowledge needed to achieve their learning goals.
 LACE is an acronym outlining the following coaching process:

+- Listen

-- Listen - · Ask questions that prompt student thinking - Challenge student perception and perceived realities to inspire them to achieve more - Establish the next steps
+- Ask questions that prompt student thinking

+- Challenge student perception and perceived realities to inspire them to achieve more

+- Establish the next steps

-The school collaborates with internationally renowned academic James Anderson in the implementation of this program.
+The school collaborates with internationally renowned academic James Anderson, an educator who supports the implementation of the Learnership and Habits of Mind program.
 Teachers have completed professional learning in Growth Mindsets, Habits of Mind and effective coaching conversations to enhance the effectiveness of the AIM Coaching sessions.

-XCEL Recognition of Achievement System
+XCEL Values (Recognition of Achievement System)

-The Asquith XCEL Recognition of Achievement System acknowledges effort and achievement in all aspects of school life.
+Asquith Values acknowledges student growth and contribution in all aspects of school life.